TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 ### Configuring the Scheduler Pools for Concurrency
 SnappyData out of the box comes configured with two execution pools:

-* Low-latency pool: This pool is automatically used when SnappyData determines a request to be “low latency”, that is, the queries that are partition pruned to two or fewer partitions. </br>
+* **Low-latency pool**: This pool is automatically used when SnappyData determines a request is that of low latency, that is, the queries that are partition pruned to two or fewer partitions. </br>

-* Default pool: This is the pool that is used for the remaining requests.
+* **Default pool**: This is the pool that is used for the remaining requests.

 Two cores are statically assigned to the low latency pool.
 Also, the low latency pool has weight twice that of the default pool.
 Thus, if there are 30 cores available to an executor for a query that has 30 partitions, only 28 would be assigned to it and two cores would be reserved to not starve the low latency queries.
 When the system has both low latency and normal queries, 20 cores are used for the low latency queries as it has higher priority (weight=2).
 If a query requires all 30 partitions and no low latency queries are running at that time, all 30 cores are assigned to the first query.
 However, when a low latency query is assigned, the scheduler does its best to allocate cores as soon as tasks from the earlier query finish.